userjack6880/picluster/content/modules/slurm.md

 [srun](https://slurm.schedmd.com/srun.html)
 </span>

 Reboot the nodes with the updated image.
 Slurm should start automatically.
-In the case that thye need to be nanully restarted, run the following:
+In the case that they need to be nanully restarted, run the following:

 ```bash
 sudo pdsh -g nodes systemctl start slurmd